benyell/Drug_Mentor_Recommender/README.md

 ### Data

 The project utilized a dataset of 10,000 posts from drug addiction-related subreddits on Reddit.
-This is a subset of 3,152 posts that were manually labeled to create a gold standard dataset.
+A subset of 3,152 posts were manually labeled to create a gold standard dataset.

 The posts were categorized into five classes: Addicted, Early Recovery, Maintaining Recovery, Advanced Recovery, and Others.